silicondaydream/silicondaydream/README.md

 - 💾 I’m currently working on an internet media start up
 - 💬 Always up to chat and collab.
 - ⚡ Facts: Barry Allen is the best Flash.
-It's data not data.
+It's pronounced data not data.

 ### My stalkables: